zcash/zcash/kmd/linux/verus-cli/README.txt

 komodod - the Komodo daemon
-komodo-cli - Komodo command line utility verus - wrapper for komodo-cli that applies the command to the VRSC coin verusd - wrapper for komodod that sets the VerusCoin parameters to defatults properly
+komodo-cli - Komodo command line utility verus - wrapper for komodo-cli that applies the command to the VRSC coin verusd - wrapper for komodod that sets the VerusCoin parameters to defaults properly

 Run ./verusd to launch komodod, and use ./verus to run commands such as:
 ./verus stop